 "Slot-Die-Coated Ternary Organic Photovoltaics for Indoor Light Recycling" ACS Applied Materials and Interfaces, 2020, 12, 39, 43684–43693 https://pubs.acs.org/doi/10.1021/acsami.0c11809

-Organic Bioelectronics and Sensors
+Organic Bioelectronics for Wearable Sweat Sensors

 Interfacing electronic materials with biological systems improves understanding of bimolecular interactions and promotes application of solid-state devices in biology and medicine.
 One key area of interest is molecular sensing, focusing on detection of biomarkers in human sweat for local or remote monitoring of human operator function.
 Conductive polymers are especially promising bioelectronic materials, with high flexibility to match tissue modulus, low toxicity, and electronic properties that are highly influenced by both electrical charges and ions.

 Organic electrochemical transistors (OECTs) and electrolyte-gated organic transistors leverage the hybrid electrical-ionic conduction mechanism of organic semiconductor active elements.
 This unique conduction property yields higher transconductance and lower operating voltages relative to inorganic transistors, with enhanced sensitivity in high ionic strength environments.
 We are interested in fundamental structure-property relationships and transport properties of these materials, interfaces and devices and on development of wearable sweat sensing devices using new architectures.